christyheaton/PyLadies_Presentation/slides.md

 Check out Reveal.js' [example slides](http://lab.hakim.se/reveal-js/) for more quick examples of what you can do with Reveal.js.
 Check out Reveal.js' [Readme](https://github.com/hakimel/reveal.js/blob/master/README.md) and its [wiki](https://github.com/hakimel/reveal.js/wiki) (especially the [Articles & Tutorials](https://github.com/hakimel/reveal.js/wiki/Articles-&-Tutorials) section) for greater detail about using Reveal.js.

 Check out this [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for a quick intro into using Markdown.

+### Thank you!
+alukach of Maptime Calgary for this presentation template CUGOS
+MaptimeSEA crew
+and others who have helped me!